Plane approaching airport loses power, lands in river

 Edwards doesn’t know where the plane was coming from.

-Less than two hours afterward, the plane remained in the water, about 200 feet (60 meters) from shore.
+Hours afterward, the plane remained in the water , about 200 feet (60 meters) from shore.